🤿 SCUBA Stands for…

 If you’re planning an uncommon dive, double-check that you’ve arranged for all of the necessary equipment.

 Understand that diving should be pleasant.
 Never place yourself in an awkward situation.
 Call it if you aren’t physically or psychologically qualified of doing a dive.

 It’s easy to give in to the influence of your friends, but you must always decide whether or not to dive for yourself.
-If you believe the circumstances are risky that day, don’t be afraid to cancel or change your dive.
+If you believe the circumstances are risky that day, don’t be afraid to cancel your dive.

 Relying on surface conditions, temperature, and current, the same place may be within your limits one day and not the next.
 Never attempt a dive that is beyond your level of certification.

 Although much of our time beneath is peaceful, long surface swims, diving in strong currents, hauling gear, and exposure to harsh weather all contribute to diving being a hard hobby.

 Maintaining an optimum degree of personal fitness is essential for safe diving.
 Lack of form contributes to overexertion, which can result in increased air consumption, fear, and a variety of mishaps.

 Obesity, cigarette and alcohol use, and exhaustion all enhance an individual’s vulnerability to decompression sickness.
 Always be honest on medical checks and get the opinion of a physician before diving.